davidgasquez/handbook/content/ideas.md

 - [Each concept could be linked to external content (video, book, audio)](https://www.notion.so/Models-bb0f4bfd3cd140b3a00cd955e61003f9).
   - Content should have tags (related concepts)
 - Can be made public.
-- Personal Knowledge bases can be personal [ontologies with similar core components (individuals, classes, attirubtes, relationsm, ...)](https://en.wikipedia.org/wiki/Ontology_components).
+- Personal Knowledge bases can be personal [ontologies with similar core components (individuals, classes, attributes, relations, ...)](https://en.wikipedia.org/wiki/Ontology_components).

 - What if instead of building the tool, we started with the standard and let other tools (Roam, Notion, Obsidian) use that?

 ## City Discovery

 - Create an activity similar to a gymkhana mixed with escape room.
-Players have to solve riddles and puzzzles while learning about the city and its history.
+Players have to solve riddles and puzzles while learning about the city and its history.
 - There might be digital and real life puzzles.
 - Clues might be scattered across many checkpoints with actors as "NPC"s to guide the players.